Yik Yak, the Dangerous Anonymous Chatting App, Is Back

 What is Yik Yak?

 Yik Yak was created in 2013 and was similar to other anonymous sharing apps of the time, like Whisper and Nearby.
 No user names, no real names, and no profile photos made it truly an anonymous experience.
 It’s basically the unfiltered internet version of the Wild West.
 Adding in the 5-mile radius requirement to chat, however, set Yik Yak apart, and it quickly became popular at universities.
 Because college campuses are densely populated by tech-savvy people with similar interests, an app like Yik Yak was bound to explode in popularity — and it definitely did.
 At its height, it had millions of users and was a tech start-up poised for success.
 Then, just a few short years later, the company shuttered abruptly.
-Fickle users and negative press contributed to its downfall, as well as the incredible dangers we’ll get into next.
+Fickle users and negative press contributed to the Yik Yak app downfall, as well as the incredible dangers we’ll get into next.

 The Many Dangers of Yik Yak